 Welcome to the South Eastern Sydney Local Health District.

-South Eastern Sydney Local Health District is one of the largest local health districts in Sydney, covering a geographical area of 468 square kilometres from Sydney’s central business district to the Royal National Park.
-We proudly deliver health care to around 930,000 residents across the local government areas of Woollahra, Waverley, Randwick, Bayside, Kogarah, Hurstville and Sutherland Shire.
-We also provide a key role in helping residents of Lord Howe and Norfolk islands.
+South Eastern Sydney Local Health District is one of the largest local health districts in Sydney, covering a geographical area of 468 square kilometres from Sydney’s central business district, the beaches from Bondi to Cronulla and down to the Royal National Park.
+We proudly deliver health care to around 930,000 residents across the local government areas of Woollahra, Waverley, Randwick, Bayside, Georges River and the Sutherland Shire.
+We also provide a key role in helping residents of Lord Howe Island.

 We manage nine hospitals including:

 - Prince of Wales Hospital and Community Health Services (Randwick)

 - St George Hospital and Community Health Services (Kogarah)